On the minimum bisection of random $3$-regular graphs: Structural properties of minimum bisections of the random 3-regular graph

 \begin{corollary} For both $i=1$ and $i=2$ and for every $\ell\ge 2$, at most one of the following happens: \begin{enumerate} \item There are two cycles $c_1$ and $c_2$ in $G^{\le 2}_{3,i}$, each of length at most $\ell/2$ and each containing either an edge of weight two or a vertex of degree three, or both. \item There are at least $3\ell + 27$ edges in $G^{\le 2}_{3, 3-i}$ of weight two. \end{enumerate} \end{corollary}

-\begin{corollary} Suppose that there are $3\ell + 27$ edges in $G^{\le 2}_{3, 3-i}$ of weight two.
-Then, by deleting at most six edges in $G^{\le 2}_{3,i}$, one may construct a graph $G''_{3,i}$, which does not contain two critical vertices connected by a path of length at most $\ell/2$, which contains only edges of weight one. \end{corollary} \begin{proof} If there is a cycle of length at most $\ell/2$, containing either \begin{enumerate} \item one vertex of degree three, or \item one edge of weight two, \end{enumerate} then: \begin{enumerate} \item in the first case, delete one of the edges, incident to the vertex of degree three and participating in the cycle. \item in the second case, delete the edge of weight two, participating in the cycle. \end{enumerate}
+\begin{corollary} Suppose that there are at least $3\ell + 27$ edges in $G^{\le 2}_{3, 3-i}$ of weight two.
+Then, by deleting at most six edges in $G^{\le 2}_{3,i}$, one may construct a graph $G''_{3,i}$, which does not contain two critical vertices connected by a path of length at most $\ell/2$, which contains only edges of weight one. \end{corollary} \begin{proof} If there is a cycle of length at most $\ell/2$, containing either a a vertex of degree three, or an edge of weight two, then: \begin{enumerate} \item in the first case, delete one of the edges incident to the vertex of degree three and participating in the cycle. \item in the second case, delete the edge of weight two participating in the cycle. \end{enumerate}

-By Corollary~\ref{short cycles cor} one may conclude that there is no cycle of length at most $\ell/2$ containing a vertex of degree three or an edge of weight two after the deletion in each of the two cases.
+By Corollary~\ref{short cycles cor} one may conclude that after the deletion, in each of the two cases, no cycle of length at most $\ell/2$ contains a vertex of degree three or an edge of weight two.

 If after the deletion there is no path of length at most $\ell/2$ between two critical vertices containing only edges of weight one, then we are done.
-In any other case, let $p$ be a path of minimal length between some pair of critical vertices $(v_1, v_2)$.
+In any other case, let $p$ be a path of minimal length between some pair of critical vertices $v_1, v_2$.
 By minimality of $p$, $p$ contains only vertices of degree two in $G^{\le 2}_{3,i}$ and only edges of weight one, and has length at most $\ell/2$.
-Deleting the edges in $G^{\le 2}_{3,i}\setminus p$, incident to $v_1$ and $v_2$, and one edge from $p$, ensures that there remains no pair of critical vertices at distance at most $\ell/2$.
+Deleting all edges in $G^{\le 2}_{3,i}$ outside $p$ that are incident to $v_1$ and $v_2$, and one edge from $p$, ensures that there remains no pair of critical vertices at distance at most $\ell/2$.
 Indeed, deleting the edges incident to $v_1$ and $v_2$ outside $p$ disconnects the path $p$ from the rest of $G^{\le 2}_{3,i}$.
 Deleting further one edge in $p$ means that if there is a path of length at most $\ell/2$ between two critical vertices in the new graph, it would be disjoint from $p$ in $G^{\le 2}_{3,i}$, which would contradict Observation~\ref{stars and ds_ob}.
 The corollary is proved. \end{proof}